eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Hadron production in lepton-nucleus collisions

-The leading order calculation of the averaged parton momentum broadening in the higher-twist approach was calculated in \cite{Guo:1998rd,Ru:2019qvz}.
-In Ref. \cite{Ru:2019qvz}, the effect of fragmentation is included in the calculation of $p_T$ broadening of hadrons $\Delta \langle p_T^2\rangle$ to facilitate the global extraction of jet transport parameter in the cold nuclear matter.
-In an approximation of collinear fragmentation, the transverse momentum of a hadron is $z_h$ fraction of the quark's $p_T$.
-The $p_T$ broadening for the final hadron is,
+At leading order, $\langle\Delta p_T^2\rangle$ has been calculated in the higher-twist approach \cite{Guo:1998rd}, and the momentum broadening is proportional to the jet transport parameter times the path length $L$ of the nuclear matter.
+With radiative correction, it is shown that the soft gluon emission effect can alter the $L$ dependence of the $\langle\Delta p_T^2\rangle \propto L^{1+2\sqrt{\alpha_s C_A/\pi}}$ at large path length \cite{Blaizot:2014bha}.
+Ref. \cite{Ru:2019qvz} uses the NLO higher-twist formula, includes the effect of fragmentation in the calculation of $p_T$ broadening of hadrons $\Delta \langle p_T^2\rangle$, and performs a global extraction of the jet transport parameter in the cold nuclear matter.
+In computing the hadron transverse momentum broadening, Ref. \cite{Ru:2019qvz} uses an approximate extension to the collinear fragmentation function.
+The hadron carries approximately $z_h$ fraction of the quark's transverse momentum\footnote{Gluon fragmenting to hadron is neglected in the LO estimation.}, so the $p_T$ broadening for the hadron is,